Employment in the UK: January 2025

 3. Coronavirus (COVID-19) and measuring the labour market

 Because of coronavirus (COVID-19) and the suspension of face-to-face interviewing, we had to make operational changes to the LFS, which moved to a by-telephone approach.
-This introduced an increased non-response bias to the survey, which was partially mitigated by the introduction of housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.
+This introduced an increased non-response bias to the survey.
+We partially mitigated this by introducing housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.

 However, we have modelled the seasonally adjusted UK levels of employment, unemployment and economic inactivity by sex and age band back to the start of the population revisions in June to August 2011.
-This has been done by scaling to the population estimates used from July to September 2022, while taking account of the relative revisions to population by sex and age band in each year over the revision period.
-This ensures that the headline series in Table 1, Table 2 (1) and Table 2 (2) (also available in A02SA, A05SA, and A01 Tables 1 and 2) are comparable over the full series.
-Further information is available in our Impact of reweighting on Labour Force Survey key indicators: 2024 article.
+This ensures that the headline series in Table 1, Table 2 (1) and Table 2 (2) (also available in A02SA, A05SA and A01 Tables 1 and 2) are comparable over the full series.
+Further information is available in our Impact of reweighting on Labour Force Survey key indicators, UK: December 2024

-This reweighting does not address the volatility seen in recent periods and this may be seen, to some extent, in the future.
-Therefore, we advise increased caution when interpreting changes in series and recommend using them as part of a suite of labour market indicators, alongside Workforce Jobs (WFJ), Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+This reweighting does not address the volatility seen in recent periods and that may be seen, to some extent, in the future.
+We advise increased caution when interpreting changes in series and recommend using them as part of a suite of labour market indicators, alongside workforce jobs (WFJ), Claimant Count data, and Pay As You Earn Real Time Information (PAYE RTI) estimates.

-The longer-term, broad coherence between WFJ and RTI when looking at annual change suggests that these sources are likely to be providing a more reliable estimate of employment, particularly for employees.
+The LFS reweighting partially closes the gap between our employment indicators, but the longer-term, broad coherence between WFJ and PAYE RTI, when looking at annual change, suggests that these sources are likely to be providing a more reliable read on employment, particularly for employees.
 These sources continue to indicate that we have seen a sustained moderation of growth in employment over the last year.
-These two sources also show less volatility than the LFS over the same time period.
+These two sources also show less volatility than the LFS over the same period.

 Despite these coherence challenges, the LFS continues to be the sole source of data for unemployment, economic inactivity and the self-employed.
 There are also a range of breakdowns that are only possible from LFS data.